Future delivery modernisation

 RecommendationsThe Government of Japan should:

-- Enable use of larger vehicles for inter-city movement to reduce the number of vehicles and drivers required.
+- Support and enable use of larger vehicles for inter-city movement to reduce the number of vehicles and drivers required.
+This would also be inline with the new limitations on working hours for truck drivers.

 - Allow and encourage the use of autonomous vehicles by delivery companies.